- Home

 Profile

-A/Prof Poh-San LAI heads the Human Molecular Genetics Lab of the Dept of Paediatrics, Yong Loo Lin School of Medicine, National University of Singapore (NUS).
+Associate Professor Poh-San LAI heads the Human Molecular Genetics Lab of the Dept of Paediatrics, Yong Loo Lin School of Medicine, National University of Singapore (NUS).
 She is Deputy Chair of the NUS Institutional Biosafety Committee and Chair of the MD1 Tahir Foundation Building Research Safety Committee.
 She is an adjunct Faculty of the Genome Institute of Singapore (GIS) and sits on the Institutional Review Board of Nanyang Technological University (NTU).
 She is a member of Singapore’s Bioethics Advisory Committee (Ministry of Health) and is Chair of the Genetic and Genomic Testing and Research (GGTR) Review Group.
 She also serves as President of the Biomedical Research & Experimental Therapeutics Society of Singapore, Executive Board member of the International Federation of Human Genetics Societies (IFHGS) and President Emeritus of the Asia-Pacific Society of Human Genetics.
 She has previously served as Director of HUGO (Human Genome Organization International) and Co-chair of the Policy & Ethics Review Board of the HUGO – Pan Asian SNP Initiative (HUGO-PASNPI) as well as co-Chair of the Ethics of Gene Modifying Technologies Working Group under the Science, Health and Policy-relevant Ethics in Singapore (SHAPES) initiative of the Centre for Biomedical Ethics, NUS.

 Asst Prof G. Owen Schaefer